-At Teachers Federation Health Ltd ABN 86 097 030 414 trading as Teachers Health Fund (THF), we recognise the importance of privacy.
+At Teachers Federation Health Ltd ABN 86 097 030 414 trading as Teachers Health (THF), we recognise the importance of privacy.
 We observe the privacy obligations under the Privacy Act 1988 (Cth) and other relevant state legislations dealing with privacy and health records, as amended from time to time.
 The Privacy Act provides for the protection of an individual’s personal and sensitive information.

 2. What kinds of personal information does THF collect?

 From time to time, THF may collect personal information about a member such as name, date of birth, family members, contact details, claims history, income tier and information regarding products and services members inquire about or obtain through THF so that it can provide insurance cover or other services such as eye care or dental care.
 THF may also collect personal information about a prospective member such as name and contact details so that it can discuss providing health insurance cover to that prospective member.

 THF may also collect bank account details, payroll numbers and information in respect of insurance policies in order to provide members with its services.